dloyolar/react-native-delivery-app/README.md

 # React Native Delivery App

-Delivery App with React Native and maps using Expo 💟
+Delivery App with React Native and maps using Expo 💟.
+App based and inspirated on Deliveroo App

 ## Screenshots